MicrosoftDocs/cpp-docs/docs/data/oledb/passing-ole-db-conformance-tests.md

 > [!NOTE]
 > You need to add several validation functions for your provider to pass the OLE DB conformance tests.

 This provider requires two validation routines.
 The first routine, `CRowsetImpl::ValidateCommandID`, is part of your rowset class.
-It is called during the creation of the rowset by the provider templates.
-The sample uses this routine to tell consumers that it does not support indexes.
-The first call is to `CRowsetImpl::ValidateCommandID` (note that the provider uses the `_RowsetBaseClass` typedef added in the interface map for `CCustomRowset` in [Provider Support for Bookmarks](../../data/oledb/provider-support-for-bookmarks.md), so you do not have to type that long line of template arguments).
-Next, return DB_E_NOINDEX if the index parameter is not NULL (this indicates the consumer wants to use an index on us).
+It's called during the creation of the rowset by the provider templates.
+The sample uses this routine to tell consumers that it doesn't support indexes.
+The first call is to `CRowsetImpl::ValidateCommandID` (note that the provider uses the `_RowsetBaseClass` typedef added in the interface map for `CCustomRowset` in [Provider Support for Bookmarks](../../data/oledb/provider-support-for-bookmarks.md), so you don't have to type that long line of template arguments).
+Next, return DB_E_NOINDEX if the index parameter isn't NULL (this indicates the consumer wants to use an index on us).
 For more information about command IDs, see the OLE DB specification and look for `IOpenRowset::OpenRowset`.

 The following code is the `ValidateCommandID` validation routine: